Panic freedom

 }

-which uses a Hoare
+square_spec which uses a Hoare

 triple to specify properties on the output, assuming some other properties on the inputs.
 Here,

-we use the precondition and post-condition defined using the hax_lib
+we use the precondition and post-condition defined using the hax_lib macro, but we could write

-our specification entirely in the square_spec
+our specification entirely in the square_spec theorem.
+Here our post-condition is true which seems

-trivial, but the condition Playground.__1.ensures value result = pure true
+trivial, but the condition Playground.__1.ensures value result = pure true is false if result

-(and thus Playground.__1.ensures value result
+(and thus Playground.__1.ensures value result)

 is an error in the result monad.
-So this specification states that square
+So this specification states that square should be panic-free.
+We also

 have a small proof script applying a few tactics to try to prove our theorem.
 If we try running lake build